 At York, we have a collegiate system.
 This means that you are assigned a college (usually based on your first-year accommodation) which becomes your community while you are at York.
 Within your college, you will have a college LGBTQ officer, and they work alongside your college’s Junior Common Room Committee (JCRC), and the YUSU LGBTQ Officers.
 They are a great first point of call if you have any questions.
 It is brilliant to know that you have further representation at college level as well as Students’ Union level.

-Many departments actually have their own LGBTQ representatives.
-For instance, the Biology Department has “BioEDG” representatives for LGBTQ, BAME and disability.
-They meet with staff to talk about how the department can be more accessible.
-As I study biology I have chosen to take on the responsibility of being one of the LGBTQ BioEDG reps for my department.
-We also hold meetings for chats and socialising within the department over some lunchtimes- with free cake and drinks!
-Having these department-specific LGBTQ reps allows you to feel supported by your department and shows how dedicated they are to uphold inclusivity and diversity.
+Many courses actually have their own LGBTQ representatives.
+For instance, Biology has “BioEDG” representatives for LGBTQ, BAME and disability.
+They meet with staff to talk about how Biology can be more accessible.
+As I study biology I have chosen to take on the responsibility of being one of the LGBTQ BioEDG reps.
+We also hold meetings for chats and socialising over some lunchtimes- with free cake and drinks!
+Having these course-specific LGBTQ reps allows you to feel supported by your school and shows how dedicated they are to uphold inclusivity and diversity.

 York is such a wonderfully vibrant yet quaint city, which excels in being home to so many independent shops, cafes and restaurants.
 Although it may not have its own gay clubbing scene such as cities like Newcastle or Manchester, it’s liberal-minded friendly atmosphere makes it a comfortable and safe place to be LGBTQ.
 The plethora of independent businesses means that there are some lovely LGBTQ-run places to visit.
 Such as Cosy Time– the LGBTQ cafe, or Portal Bookshop– the queer bookshop, as well as many more I don’t have time to talk about!
 York is also a very safe city and I have personally always felt safe as an LGBTQ person walking around York.
 Even walking home from a night out in the early hours of the morning, I have never felt unsafe